amphiencode/amphiencode.github.io/Data.md

 ---

 <div class="message">
-  <b><u>Disclaimer:</u> This data is made available to the members of the european amphioxus genome consortium as collaborative material.
+  <b><u>Disclaimer:</u> This dataset is made available to the members of the European amphioxus genome consortium as collaborative material.
 These datasets are not to be used for whole genome analyses unless otherwise agreed for, and not to be redistributed to anybody outside the consortium without prior arrangements.</b></div>

 ## Datasets

-The genome of the european amphioxus *Branchiostoma lancealatum* was generated from 150x Illumina coverage sequenced by [Genoscope](http://www.genoscope.cns.fr).
+The genome of the European amphioxus *Branchiostoma lancealatum* was generated from 150x Illumina coverage sequenced by [Genoscope](http://www.genoscope.cns.fr).
 In the Bl71nemr assembly, haplotypes were reconcilied using haplomerger.

 This assembly spans 495.3Mb (N50: 1.29Mb) split in 10,247 scaffolds with 4% of residual gaps.
 Masked regions are represented with lowercase characters (soft-masking); gaps in the assembly are represented with Ns.